 Here’s how FID is different from other aspects of page speed:

-As we’ve discussed, the key to successfully promoting your website online is providing an excellent experience for users.
-It should come as no surprise that one of the things that makes UX "excellent" is how much time people have to wait before a page starts working when they try to do something on it.
+As we’ve discussed, the key to successfully promoting your website online is providing an excellent experience for people.
+One of the things that makes UX “excellent” is minimizing how much time people have to wait for a page to start working when they try to interact with it.

 From a more practical angle, a page’s First Input Delay score is a Core Web Vitals metric.
 And we know Core Web Vitals do impact a page’s ranking in search results.

 What causes input delays?